 - bone marrow stem cell transplant

 Lymphocytopenia is a common diagnosis from a complete blood count test.
-Some people may have values slightly less than the normal range without any reason.
-Low counts are also common in older adults, with no concerning symptoms.
+Some people may have values slightly less than the usual range without any reason.
+Low counts are also common in older adults with no concerning symptoms.

 This condition may reflect illness, recent surgery, or drug therapy and is usually reversible.
 Your doctor will look over your current and previous medical history to see if the lymphocytopenia is a new condition.
 Most cases resolve spontaneously without medical care.

-If you’re diagnosed with acute lymphocytopenia, your doctor will carefully monitor your levels with follow-up blood tests.
-You may need further tests and treatment to address the principle cause.
+If you receive a diagnosis of acute lymphocytopenia, your doctor will carefully monitor your levels with follow-up blood tests.
+You may need further tests and treatment to address the main cause.
 This may involve specialist referrals, blood tests, imaging, or a bone marrow biopsy.

-Follow all recommendations and speak to your doctor or nurse if anything is unclear.
+Follow all recommendations and speak with your doctor or nurse if anything is unclear.
 Lymphocytopenia may indicate or lead to serious illness that can be fatal.
-Treatment and careful attention to your health is necessary to rebuild your weakened immune system and stay healthy.
+Treatment and careful attention to your health are necessary to rebuild your weakened immune system and stay healthy.